 Like most things in fashion, that would not be the end of the mullet.
 The cut has made periodic resurgences over the years, with people adopting ironic takeoffs or making legitimate attempts to return the coonskin cap-like look to its former glory.
 In Moscow, young men suddenly began sporting the look in 2005, which became ground zero for a follicular virus.
 Some less flexible countries even became proactively anti-mullet: Iran banned it, among other Western styles, in 2010.

 Men aren't the only ones to have rocked the style: Scarlett Johansson and Rihanna have both sported the look—albeit a decade apart.

 Hairstylists generally avoid the waves of attention the mullet can sometimes provoke.
 “It's for people who are slightly confused, who believe they like long hair but don't want the image that they associate with long hair," celebrity hairstylist Jose Eber told the Los Angeles Times in 2001.
 He declared it "nonsense."

-For others, the appeal is enduring.
-Kurri Kurri, a small mining town in Australia, just hosted its first “mullet festival,” a celebration of all things badly shorn.
-“We have so many mullets in town,” said co-organizer Sarah Bedford.
-“My father-in-law had one for 60 years.”
+For others, the cut is timeless.
+Kurri Kurri, a small mining town in Australia, is hosting its third annual Mulletfest, a celebration of all things badly shorn, on February 29, 2020.
+“We have so many mullets in town,” co-organizer Sarah Bedford said.
+“My father-in-law had one for 60 years."